SyedZaheen/clustering-with-approx-computing/README.md

 Balasubramanian, P., Zaheen, S. M. M. A. H., & Maskell, D. L. (2025).
 Machine Learning Using Approximate Computing.
 Journal of Low Power Electronics and Applications, 15(2), 21. https://doi.org/10.3390/jlpea15020021

 Balasubramanian, P., Zaheen, S. M. M. A. H., & Maskell, D. L. (2025).
 K-means Clustering using Approximate Addition.
 Under review.
 Extended work submitted to the 68th IEEE International Midwest Symposium on Circuits and Systems

-This section provides both BibTeX format (commonly used in LaTeX) and plain text citations, making it easy for others to properly cite your work when using your code or referencing your research.This section provides both BibTeX format (commonly used in LaTeX) and plain text citations, making it easy for others to properly cite your work when using your code or referencing your research.